Photo by Jan Tinneberg on Unsplash

 If anything this trend tells me that behavior will get worse before it gets better.

-@gr.fromage about 2 years ago
+@gr.fromage over 2 years ago

 I get the efficiencies and the benefits of moving from the social graph to recommendations.
 In some ways it's worrisome because of the potential for algorithmic bias, intentional and unintentional.
 I wonder how or if humans will oversee diversity of ideas, to make sure diverse and even dissenting ideas are discoverable.
 It's good to evolve past the social graph for the reasons stated, but recommendation engines are definitely going to have equivalent issues and won't be a silver bullet.

-Or Dubinsky about 2 years ago
+Or Dubinsky over 2 years ago

 @gr.fromage